 It’s a collector’s dream: Phillips is hosting an auction this November that will see iconic pieces from some of the 20th century’s guiding lights in design come up for sale.
 Tamsin Bradshaw talks to design expert Marcus McDonald about collecting design in Asia and more.

 November 17th, 2016

 Pictured above is Finn Juhl’s Chieftain armchair, model no. FJ49, circa 1950

-Phillips is set to hold its first art and design auction in Hong Kong on 27 November 2016, and it’s a particularly exciting opportunity for design lovers.
+Phillips is set to hold its first auctions in Hong Kong from 27 to 29 November 2016, and it’s a particularly exciting opportunity for design lovers.
 Part of the auction will be dedicated to 20th-century and contemporary design, with industry-leading pieces from Jean Prouvé, Marc Newson, Alessandro Mendini, Finn Juhl, Le Corbusier and the Campana brothers forming part of the offering.

 Phillips is a global platform on which collectors can buy and sell art, design, watches, jewellery, photography and the like, and the brand also offers advice on every aspect of collecting.
 The Hong Kong auctions will see the platform – which has headquarters in the world’s collector hubs, New York and London – present lots across the categories of 20th- and 21st-century design and art, photography, watches and jewellery.

 On the design front, Finn Juhl’s Chieftain chair is expected to go for between HK$1.5 and 2 million.
 Here, we speak to Marcus McDonald, Phillips’ International Specialist of Design, about the auction, investing in design and more.

 Is there a growing market for design in Asia?